Achilleio is undoubtedly one of the most famous royal mansions in Europe, attracting locals and visitors from all over the world.

-The palace is located only 9 kilometers east of Corfu Town on a wooded hill.
-It's a Pompeian mansion built between 1889 and 1892.
-A basic feature is the multitude of statues depicting figures of the Greek mythology and heroes of the epics of Homer.
-Placed in the village Gastouri, it's hidden among olive groves and the lush nature of the island.
-Among the impressive statues of the sight are the Olympian gods and the colonnade of the Nine Muses.
+The palace is located only 9 kilometers east of Corfu Town on a verdant hill.
+It's a Pompeian-style mansion that was built between 1889 and 1892.
+A basic feature is the multitude of statues depicting figures of the Greek history and mythology, as well as heroes of Homer's epics.
+Located in the village of Gastouri, it's hidden among olive groves and the lush nature of the island.
+Among the impressive statues it features are those of the Olympian gods and the colonnade of the Nine Muses.

-The bronze statue of Zeus and Hera adorn the entrance of the Achillion.
-Once you enter, among the first things that will amaze you, is the portrait of Empress Sissi next to the luxurious fireplace.
-Take a look up to the fresco of the roof with the works of Galoppi, an allegorical portray of the "Four Seasons".
-Also look out for the Catholic Chapel of Elizabeth as well her private hall with a collection of personal furniture and objects.
+The bronze statue of Zeus and Hera adorn the entrance of the Achilleio.
+Once you enter, among the first things that will amaze you is the portrait of Empress Sisi next to the luxurious fireplace.
+With a look up to the fresco of the roof, you can see the works of Galoppi, an allegorical portrayal of the "Four Seasons".
+Also, look out for the Catholic Chapel of Elisabeth as well as her private hall with a collection of personal furniture and objects.

-Rare archives, historical documents, family photographs, rare books and souvenirs revive the past of the palace.
+Rare archives, historical documents, family photographs, rare books and souvenirs revive the past of the mansion.
 In particular, 33 photos of the German Emperor William II and his family members stand out.
-Between the photographic documents, the arrest of the killer of Elizabeth is distinguishing.
+Among the photographic documents, you can also find one depicting the arrest of the killer of Elisabeth.
 The museum also hosts typed notes on the organization of the household and handwritten notes on the program of yacht trips.
-Don't miss the rare books from the collection of Elizabeth and the medals from events of the time.
+Don't miss the rare books from Elisabeth's collection and the medals from various events of the time.
 Additional sculptures include 17 copies of ancient works, reflecting Elisabeth's love for the ancient Greek civilization.
 Among these, try to locate the "Resting Hermes," from the second half of the 19th century.
-It is said that caressing his leg brings luck to the visitor.
+It is said that touching his leg brings luck to the visitor.
 Also don't forget to spot the bronze replicas of the two "Palaistes- Runners" from the Archaeological Museum of Naples.

-It's worth noting that the palace was bought by Kaiser William II in 1907 who significantly changed the internal layout while the building had to face major damages during the World Wars.
+It's worth noting that the palace was bought by Kaiser William II in 1907, who significantly changed the internal layout, while the building underwent major damages during the the World Wars.
 After its restoration, the palace opened as a museum in 1994.